developbynitish/school_management/README.md

 The system supports role-based access and provides separate functionality based on the user's permissions.

-- Main Users
+- Platform Admin & User
-- Admin
+- School Admin
 - Teacher
 - Staff
 - Student
 - Parent

+The technology we used for this project
+PHP 8.3
+Laravel 12
+Postgresql
+NPM
+Node Js
+Admin LTE bootstrap theme